-Xpress-SLP works with nonlinear constraints.
+Xpress NonLinear works with nonlinear constraints.
 If a nonlinear objective is required (except for the special case of a quadratic objective - see below) then the objective should be provided using a constraint in the problem.
-For example, to optimize f(x) where f is a nonlinear function and x is a set of one or more variables, create the constraint where x is a new variable, and then optimize x.
+For example, to optimize f(x) where f is a nonlinear function and x is a set of one or more variables, create the constraint f(x)-X=0 where x is a new variable, and then optimize x.